 Appropriate flow measurement devices and methods consistent with accepted scientific practices shall be selected and used to ensure the accuracy and reliability of measurements of the volume of monitored discharges.
 The devices shall be installed, calibrated, and maintained to ensure that the accuracy of the measurements is consistent with the accepted capability of that type of device.
 Devices selected shall be capable of measuring flows with a maximum deviation of less than 10 percent from true discharge rates throughout the range of expected discharge volumes and shall be calibrated by a qualified source at least once a year to ensure their accuracy.
-A qualified source is a person that has received formal training and/or has practical field experience in the calibration, and operation of acceptable flow measurement devices can be obtained from the following references:
+A qualified source is a person that has received formal training and/or has practical field experience in the calibration of the flow measurement device used at the facility.
+Guidance in selection, installation, calibration, and operation of acceptable flow measurement devices can be obtained from the following references: